acl2/acl2/books/centaur/quicklisp/bundle/local-projects/fastnumio/README.md

   - The number is printed in conventional MSB-first order.
   - Digits `A`-`F` are printed in upper-case.
   - No prefixes are printed, i.e., we print `BEEF`, not `#BEEF`, `#xBEEF`, `0xBEEF`, etc.

-### `(scary-unsafe-write-hex val stream) --> stream`

-This is a drop-in replacement for `write-hex`.
-On some Lisps it may be just an alias for `write-hex`.
-On other Lisps, it may have a special implementation that achieves faster performance or uses less memory.

-This function is **scary and unsafe to use** because it makes use of internal, non-exported functionality from CCL or other Lisps.
-It may therefore stop working if a Lisp upgrades causes these implementation details to change in unexpected ways.

-We do at least basic tests of this function to make sure it is working, so it is quite unlikely that a Lisp upgrade could screw up your program.
-However, you should almost certainly NOT use this unless you need performance so badly that you are willing to take the risk.

 ### `(read-hex stream) --> val`